InformaticsMatters/docker-fragnet-test/README.md

     (at least 4 cores, 16Gi RAM) and at least 5GiB of free disk-space.

 ## The data files
-This repository contains no actual graph data.
-The graph you want is a choice you have to make.
+This repository does not generally contain the actual graph data as the files are typically huge.
+The data you use is a choice you have to make.

-Our _sample data_ is held pn AWS S3.
+Our _sample data_ is held on AWS S3.
+You will need S3 credentials for access.

 >   We rely on our [fragmentor] graph processing playbooks to generate input
     data.
 The process produces nodes and relationships and corresponding headers as well as a shell-script that is understood by our custom graph image that bulk-loads the files.
-Informatics Matters have libraries that can be used directly available on S3, but beware that these/graphs generated from these source files can be large.
+Informatics Matters have libraries that can be used directly available on S3, but beware that these/graphs generated from these source files can be very large.

-## A sample dataset
+The one exception is that on the `dsip` branch you will find a small sample dataset that you can use to build a small database.

-We have already generated a sample test database.
+Other branches do not contain any data, but instead provide instructions for obtaining it and for building the container images.
+Look at the `BUILD.md` file on those branches for specific instructions.

 Individual libraries are stored in our S3 bucket using a path reflecting their `<vendor><version>` or `<vendor><library><version>`